 - Where will you sleep?

-I sleep in motels or in my Kelty Salida 2 tent.
-I’ve also slept in a few backyards and behind a restaurant that was being renovated.
-I like Best Western hotels, but I’m comfortable with Motel 6, Super 8, and independent motels.
+I generally sleep in a motel room or in my Kelty Salida 2 tent.
+I’ve also slept in a few backyards, behind a restaurant that was being renovated, and in a shed.
+I like Best Western hotels, and often use the Wyndham Hotel Group (Super 8, Days Inn, etc.).
+I’m also comfortable with Motel 6 and stay in independent motels when necessary.
 I like it in a motel and I also like being in my tent.
 Each provides a different nighttime experience.
 Looking at the moon and stars through the tent in the desert is a glorious experience.
 Sitting in the Jacuzzi at the Best Western after a long day of walking is also pretty glorious.
-I’ve only hit rain once, but I expect more in the future.
+Rain, heat, and high winds can spoil an otherwise pleasant tent experience.

 - What are your greatest concerns?